rachtibat/LRP-eXplains-Transformers/README.md

 ## Acknowledgements
 The code is heavily inspired by [Zennit](https://github.com/chr5tphr/zennit), a tool for LRP attributions in PyTorch using hooks.
-Zennit is 100% compatible wit LXT and offers even more LRP rules 🎉 If you like LXT, consider also liking Zennit ;)
+Zennit is 100% compatible with LXT and offers even more LRP rules 🎉 If you like LXT, consider also liking Zennit ;)